7 Signs You’re Making A Positive Difference In The World (Even If You Think You Aren’t)

 But many teachers, police officers, social workers, nurses, janitors, mechanics, farmers – and many more – make a living (and/or a lifestyle) making a quiet but distinct difference in the world.

-Let’s use a couple of examples from the list above.
+Let’s use a couple of examples of everyday positive people from the list above.

-– Without police officers, our world would be saturated in violence and mayhem.
+• Our world would be saturated in violence and mayhem without police officers.

-– Without janitors, we’d have dirty buildings and less productivity.
+• We’d have dirty buildings and less productivity without custodians.

 We could keep going, but you get the idea.
 The point is that we all have a role to play.